 An I/O domain has direct access to a physical I/O device, which avoids the performance overhead that is associated with virtual I/O. As a result, the I/O performance on an I/O domain more closely matches the I/O performance on a bare-metal system.

-An I/O domain can host virtual I/O services to be used by other guest domains.
+An I/O domain can host virtual I/O services to be used by guest domains.

-For information about configuring I/O domains, see the following:
+For information about configuring I/O domains, see the information in the following chapters: